Visiting Teotihuacan at Sunrise Near Mexico City

 Visit the Palace of the Quetzal Butterfly

-Continue past the Pyramid of the Sun (notice how many more tourists are now climbing up) and follow the signs for “Museo”.
-The entrance fee is included in the original ticket and it’s nice to learn more about the civilizations that lived there.
+Continue past the Pyramid of the Sun and follow the signs for “Museo”.
+The entrance fee is included in the original ticket and it’s nice to learn more about the civilizations that lived here.
 The signage is bilingual.

 There’s a diorama of the ancient city, some pottery, and recreations of the burial sites.
 Our favorite part was the virtual reality experience.
 The presentation is in Spanish, but the 3D visuals are impressive enough that you’ll enjoy the ride even if you don’t understand it all.
 You’ll also find baños here.

-After climbing stairs all morning our legs were burning and our stomachs were growling.
-We brought lunch with us and found a low key spot to have a picnic.
+After climbing stairs all morning to see that Teotihuacan sunrise our legs were burning and our stomachs were growling.
+We brought lunch with us and found a low-key spot to have a picnic.
 The botanic garden next to the museum offers some nice shade.

 If you don’t pack a lunch, there are also places to eat outside the different gates and you can re-enter the site with your ticket.
 La Gruta is a popular restaurant located in a cave outside Gate 5.